Returning the Dead

 — G G Collins

 About G G Collins, Author & JournalistAward-winning journalist, blogger and author of the Rachel Blackstone Paranormal Mystery Series.
-Reluctant Medium at Large book blog and Parallel Universe at Large, a news, views and reviews blog.
+Reluctant Medium at Large in Santa Fe book blog and Parallel Universe at Large, a news, views and reviews blog.
 Traveler, constantly in motion.
+Always writing.

 Posted on November 15, 2012, in Metaphysical and tagged Ceremony, Day of the Dead, G G Collins, guardian spirit, kiva, Native American, New Age, pahos, prayer stick, Reluctant Medium, return the dead, soul calling, spirit calling, spirituality.
 Bookmark the permalink.
 Leave a comment.